View Barbara Bergren's Obituary on www.leadertelegram.com/ and share memories

 Barbara's family is very grateful for the attentive and loving care that she received by St. Croix Hospice, Edgewood Memory Care, and Dove South staff.

-In remembrance of Barbara, those who wish may contribute to Chippewa Valley Street Ministry.
+In remembrance of Barbara, those who wish may contribute to Chippewa Valley Street Ministries.